TimAnthonyAlexander/loom/README.md

 ```
 > Tell me about this project

-Loom: I'll comprehensively analyze this project.
+Spoon: I'll comprehensively analyze this project.
 Let me start by reading the README and exploring the structure.

 OBJECTIVE: Understand this Go project's architecture and key components